File Store

 When posting files, the FileStore module will automatically infer the file type from the extension.
 You can give a file a description and an alias, and set its visibility (public, private or unlisted).

 Note: Scenarios created from FileStore objects cannot be used with question memory rules, and can only be added to questions with the by() method, not the loop() method.
 This is because the memory rules and loop() method insert the filepath in the question, whereas the by() method inserts the file content when the question is run.
-See details on these methods at the Scenarios section of the documentation.
+See details on these methods at the scenarios section of the documentation.

 The examples below are also available in a notebook at Coop.